fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3Calculation.md

 I have adapted a number of theses examples to work towards the work I want to do for MERG.

+The AST (Abstract Syntax Tree) approach is important as it allows the syntax of the problem to be defined separately from other parts of the code.

+This means that the larger programs are in many different files.
+Doxygen documentation is useful for keeping track of theses.

+Some things which are easy in one file get more difficult in many files as the definitions need to be consistent between files.
+The importance of this will become clear.

 ### ArduinoRP2040BoostSpiritCalc4c

 A Calculator example demonstrating generation of AST (Abstract Syntax Tree).